gabrielmendes98/clean-arch-react/README.md

 Around the domain is the application layer.
 This layer describes use cases, i.e. user scenarios.
 They are responsible for what happens after some event occurs.

-Also, in the application layer there are ports—the specifications of how our application wants the outside world to communicate with it.
+Also, in the application layer there are ports, the specifications of how our application wants the outside world to communicate with it.
 Usually a port is an interface, a behavior contract.